Fluid Boundary Conditions from AdS/BCFT: Conclusions and Discussions

 For a future direction, it is interesting to apply our method to charged fluid.
 In the context of the fluid/gravity correspondence, charged fluid was studied in \cite{Erdmenger:2008rm, Banerjee:2008th}, and in the AdS/BCFT correspondence gauge fields were studied in \cite{Suzuki:2024cqy}.
 One interesting aspect of charged fluid in our program of deriving fluid boundary condition from AdS/BCFT is that even though the gauge field boundary condition on the end-of-the-world brane seems to be independent from the boundary condition of metric in the context of the AdS/BCFT, the fluid/gravity correspondence seems to relate these two boundary conditions due to the appearance of the fluid velocity in the corresponding conserved current.

 Another possible direction would be to study the case with brane-localized field as discussed in \cite{Kanda:2023zse}.
+It would also be interesting to connect our finite-boundary perspective in fluid/gravity and CBCs with the recent “stretched horizon limit” viewpoint \cite{Anninos:2025zgr}.
 As we mentioned in section~\ref{sec:brane-tension}, this might allow us to construct a consistent brane profile with non-zero brane tension in higher dimension.